vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `se_mp_ring_retry_count` - (Optional) The retry count for the multi-producer enqueue before yielding the cpu.
 To be used under surveillance of avi support.
 Field introduced in 20.1.3.
 Allowed in basic(allowed values- 500) edition, essentials(allowed values- 500) edition, enterprise edition.
 * `se_mtu` - (Optional) Mtu for the vnics of ses in the se group.
 Allowed values are 512-9000.
 Field introduced in 18.2.8, 20.1.1.
 * `se_name_prefix` - (Optional) Prefix to use for virtual machine name of service engines.
+* `se_packet_buffer_max` - (Optional) Internal use only.
+Used to artificially reduce the available number of packet buffers.
+Field introduced in 21.1.3.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `se_pcap_lookahead` - (Optional) Enables lookahead mode of packet receive in pcap mode.
 Introduced to overcome an issue with hv_netvsc driver.
 Lookahead mode attempts to ensure that application and kernel's view of the receive rings are consistent.
 Field introduced in 18.2.3.
 * `se_pcap_pkt_count` - (Optional) Max number of packets the pcap interface can hold and if the value is 0 the optimum value will be chosen.
 The optimum value will be chosen based on se-memory, cloud type and number of interfaces.requires se reboot.
 Field introduced in 18.2.5.
 * `se_pcap_pkt_sz` - (Optional) Max size of each packet in the pcap interface.
 Requires se reboot.
 Field introduced in 18.2.5.